glella/fib/README.md

 Recursive Fibonacci Benchmark - Multiple languages.

 The goal is to check if performance between languages and platforms behave in the same fashion as on my primes by trial division benchmark.
-(Follows the same idea as drujensen/fib but will add concurrency)
+Follows the same idea as drujensen/fib but will add concurrency when possible.

 Here is the single thread Ruby version: